Cadence-GitHub/Stouffville-By-laws-AI/database/README.md

 After initializing ChromaDB, the Flask application will automatically use it for queries.
 The application:
 1. Attempts to find relevant by-laws using vector search
-2. With enhanced search enabled, transforms the user query into legal language and performs dual searches
+2. The system always performs enhanced search, transforming the user query into legal language and performing dual searches
 3. Allows filtering by bylaw status (active or inactive) through a dropdown selection
 4. Directly applies bylaw status filtering during vector search for efficiency
+5. Returns two sets of results from the retriever:
+   - A filtered set with only essential fields (to reduce token usage)
+   - A complete set with all metadata fields (for enhanced functionality like direct document links)
-5. For inactive bylaws, preserves the "isActive" and "whyNotActive" fields to explain why they are no longer in effect
+6. For inactive bylaws, preserves the "isActive" and "whyNotActive" fields to explain why they are no longer in effect
-6. Sends the retrieved by-laws to the Gemini AI model
+7. Sends the filtered by-laws to the Gemini AI model (reducing token usage)
-7. Uses a specialized prompt template for inactive bylaws that clearly identifies them as historical and explains their non-active status
+8. Uses a specialized prompt template for inactive bylaws that clearly identifies them as historical and explains their non-active status
-8. Generates technical response with bylaw references and layman's terms response
+9. Generates technical response with bylaw references and layman's terms response
+10. Uses the full metadata version to generate enhanced hyperlinks to original PDF documents when available
-9. Provides options for users to compare these different responses
+11. Provides options for users to compare these different responses
-10. Allows direct access to specific bylaws through the `/api/bylaw/<bylaw_number>` endpoint (with improved handling of bylaw number variations and suffix removal)
+12. Allows direct access to specific bylaws through the `/api/bylaw/<bylaw_number>` endpoint (with improved handling of bylaw number variations and suffix removal)
-11. Integrates with an interactive bylaw viewer to display comprehensive bylaw information
+13. Integrates with an interactive bylaw viewer to display comprehensive bylaw information
-12. Offers autocomplete suggestions as users type their queries using the "questions" collection
+14. Offers autocomplete suggestions as users type their queries using the "questions" collection

 The bylaw viewer uses the direct retrieval function to fetch complete bylaw data and displays it in a user-friendly format with:
 - Comprehensive metadata display